-Your appointment is administered by the Smithsonian Institution's Office of Academic Appointments and Internships, which manages the Institution's centralized fellowship programs, and all other fellowship stipend appointments throughout the Smithsonian.
-The staff of the Office of Academic Appointments and Internships can assist you with questions or problems about your appointment.
-Our staff includes: Pamela Hudson Veenbaas, Fellowships Manager; Christian Kameni, Program Specialist; and Christopher Wu, Program Assistant.
+Your appointment is administered by the Smithsonian Institution's Office of Academic Appointments and Internships (OAAI), which manages the Institution's centralized fellowship programs, and all other fellowship stipend appointments throughout the Smithsonian.
+The staff of the OAAI can assist you with questions or problems about your appointment.
+Our staff includes: Pamela Veenbaas, Interim Director; Christian Kameni, Program Specialist; and Christopher Wu, Program Assistant.